microsoft/PR-Metrics/README.md

 set this to a value greater than 0 if you only require a partial history, but it can be difficult to determine a value that will work consistently, due to the nature of Git history.

+To avoid this, it is recommended to only use commit types that squash the Git history such as "squash merge" or "rebase and fast-forward".

 ## Troubleshooting